 When is white not really white?
 When it’s headed toward an unprepared camera sensor.
-Understanding the color difference between light sources is critical to getting the best look from your camera, which also makes it a crucial part of cinematography where everything in the frame needs to look perfect.
+Understanding white balance and the color difference between light sources is critical to getting the best look from your camera, which also makes it a crucial part of cinematography where everything in the frame needs to look perfect.

 A stroll through your neighborhood at night can reveal some important differences in color temperature among artificial light sources.
 As your eyes adjust to the dark, observe the different colors of light around you.
 Those little solar lights in the garden seem to be bluer.
 The light coming from the house fixtures looks more orange.
 That kitchen window seems almost green.
 Those street lights look almost pink.
 Your brain tells you, though, that each of them is white light.

 Science tells us that light is a vast spectrum that ranges from what we see into the invisible — infrared and ultraviolet light.
 In between is the entire rainbow of colors, graded by color temperature on the Kelvin scale.

 On this scale, incandescent or tungsten light sits at about 3200 kelvin (or 3200 K for short).
 Sunlight varies as it travels across the sky but is placed generally at 5600 K. At dawn and dusk, it’s actually warmer, or more reddish.
 This means, counterintuitively, that it has a lower color temperature.
 On an overcast day, daylight has a higher color temperature, leading us to perceive it as cooler, or bluer.

 - Higher color temperature = “cooler,” bluer light

 - Lower color temperature = “warmer,” redder light

 While your brain automatically corrects for these differences in color temperature, your camera does not.

 Your camera simply records the color that enters the lens.
 Yes, digital cameras have an automatic white balance setting, but if your location has multiple light sources, you might get some strange results.
 It’s during these times that you learn the hard way that you can’t always “fix it in post.”